Jonatesp/philosophers/README.md

 philosophers, each philosopher has a fork on their left side and a fork on their right side.
 If there is only one philosopher, there should be only one fork on the table.

-- To prevent philosophers from duplicating forks, you should protect the forks state with a mutex for each of them.
+- To prevent philosophers from duplicating forks, we protect the forks state with a mutex for each of them.